Victory over Japan Day: United States

 Although September 2 is the designated "V-J Day" in the entire United States, the event is not an official federal or state holiday.
 Rhode Island celebrates the ending of WW2 as "Victory Day", and it is observed on the second Monday of August.

 V-J Day was initially commemorated throughout the United States every year on September 2, beginning in 1948, but as the war faded from memory so has the holiday.
 According to WPRI-TV, the reason for abolishing V-J Day was economic, because workers got a paid day off.
 There was even a debate over whether or not even Rhode Island would abolish their own Victory Day celebrations.
 Some towns in various states still celebrate V-J day.
-Moosup, Connecticut holds an annual V-J day parade on the 2nd Sunday in August, and holds the distinction of being the oldest continuous parade celebrating V-J day since the actual surrender of the Japanese in 1945.
-Arkansas was the only other state to make the holiday official statewide, but it abolished it in 1975, leaving Rhode Island as the only remaining state.
+Moosup, Connecticut and the village of Hillman, Michigan hold an annual V-J day parade on the 2nd Sunday in August; holding the distinction of being the two oldest continuous parades celebrating V-J day since the actual surrender of the Japanese in 1945.
+Arkansas was another state to make the holiday official statewide, but it abolished it in 1975.